microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/Identity.Governance/docs/v1.0-beta/Update-MgIdentityGovernanceLifecycleWorkflowTaskDefinition.md

 ### -Version
 The version number of the taskDefinition.
-New records are pushed when we add support for new parameters.
+New records are pushed when we add support for new parameters.Supports $filter(ge, gt, le, lt, eq, ne) and $orderby.

 ```yaml
 Type: System.Int32